Cincinnati Financial (NASDAQ:CINF) Rating Increased to Outperform at BMO Capital Markets

-Cincinnati Financial (NASDAQ:CINF – Get Free Report) was upgraded by equities research analysts at BMO Capital Markets from a “market perform” rating to an “outperform” rating in a research report issued on Monday, Marketbeat Ratings reports.
-The firm currently has a $135.00 price target on the insurance provider’s stock, up from their previous price target of $125.00.
-BMO Capital Markets’ price objective suggests a potential upside of 12.24% from the stock’s previous close.
+BMO Capital Markets upgraded shares of Cincinnati Financial (NASDAQ:CINF – Free Report) from a market perform rating to an outperform rating in a report released on Monday, Marketbeat Ratings reports.
+The brokerage currently has $135.00 price target on the insurance provider’s stock, up from their prior price target of $125.00.

-Other equities analysts also recently issued research reports about the company.
-TheStreet upgraded Cincinnati Financial from a “c+” rating to a “b” rating in a report on Tuesday, February 6th.
-Janney Montgomery Scott started coverage on shares of Cincinnati Financial in a research report on Thursday, December 14th.
-They issued a “neutral” rating and a $110.00 target price for the company.
-Five research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus target price of $116.71.
+Other research analysts have also recently issued reports about the company.
+Janney Montgomery Scott began coverage on Cincinnati Financial in a report on Thursday, December 14th.
+They set a neutral rating and a $110.00 price objective for the company.
+TheStreet upgraded Cincinnati Financial from a c+ rating to a b rating in a research report on Tuesday, February 6th.
+Five investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $116.71.

-Cincinnati Financial (NASDAQ:CINF – Get Free Report) last announced its quarterly earnings results on Wednesday, February 7th.
-The insurance provider reported $2.28 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.95 by $0.33.
+Cincinnati Financial (NASDAQ:CINF – Get Free Report) last issued its earnings results on Wednesday, February 7th.
+The insurance provider reported $2.28 EPS for the quarter, topping the consensus estimate of $1.95 by $0.33.
+The firm had revenue of $3.36 billion during the quarter, compared to analysts’ expectations of $2.02 billion.
 Cincinnati Financial had a return on equity of 8.56% and a net margin of 18.41%.
-The company had revenue of $3.36 billion for the quarter, compared to the consensus estimate of $2.02 billion.
-During the same quarter in the previous year, the business earned $1.27 EPS.
-Cincinnati Financial’s revenue was up 7.7% compared to the same quarter last year.
-As a group, equities analysts predict that Cincinnati Financial will post 6.18 earnings per share for the current year.
+Cincinnati Financial’s quarterly revenue was up 7.7% compared to the same quarter last year.
+During the same period last year, the business earned $1.27 earnings per share.
+Analysts predict that Cincinnati Financial will post 6.18 earnings per share for the current year.

-Several large investors have recently made changes to their positions in the business.
-Assetmark Inc. increased its position in Cincinnati Financial by 252.2% during the 4th quarter.
-Assetmark Inc. now owns 243 shares of the insurance provider’s stock valued at $25,000 after buying an additional 174 shares in the last quarter.
-Criterion Capital Advisors LLC bought a new position in Cincinnati Financial in the 4th quarter worth about $27,000.
-BKM Wealth Management LLC purchased a new stake in Cincinnati Financial during the 4th quarter valued at about $31,000.
-AM Squared Ltd bought a new stake in Cincinnati Financial during the 1st quarter valued at about $34,000.
-Finally, Raleigh Capital Management Inc. purchased a new position in Cincinnati Financial in the fourth quarter worth about $31,000.
-65.24% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of CINF.
+Assetmark Inc. lifted its position in shares of Cincinnati Financial by 252.2% during the 4th quarter.
+Assetmark Inc. now owns 243 shares of the insurance provider’s stock worth $25,000 after buying an additional 174 shares during the last quarter.
+Criterion Capital Advisors LLC acquired a new position in Cincinnati Financial in the 4th quarter worth about $27,000.
+Providence Capital Advisors LLC increased its holdings in Cincinnati Financial by 11,107.1% in the 1st quarter.
+Providence Capital Advisors LLC now owns 3,138 shares of the insurance provider’s stock worth $28,000 after purchasing an additional 3,110 shares in the last quarter.
+BKM Wealth Management LLC acquired a new position in Cincinnati Financial in the 4th quarter worth about $31,000.
+Finally, Raleigh Capital Management Inc. acquired a new position in Cincinnati Financial in the 4th quarter worth about $31,000.
+65.24% of the stock is currently owned by institutional investors.

 About Cincinnati Financial